 I also liked the positive, feel-good message of the movie, and how Pollyanna changed so many lives in the small town.
-I hadn’t seen the movie in years until Derek sent me a photo of the real house used in it.
+I hadn’t seen the movie in years until a reader sent me a photo of the real house used in it.
 It led me to watch it again, and the sets did not disappoint.
 They were just as wonderful as I remembered.

 After 11-year old Pollyanna is orphaned, she goes to live with her stern and humorless Aunt Polly (Jane Wyman), who lives in this three-story mansion.

-The movie was based on the classic 1913 novel by Eleanor H. Porter and takes place in 1910, so the filmmakers faced the challenge of recreating the era.
+The movie was based on the 1913 novel by Eleanor H. Porter and takes place in 1910, so the filmmakers faced the challenge of recreating the era.
 They decided to film in Santa Rosa, California, but couldn’t find a three-story house that would work.
 The solution?
 A little Hollywood magic.

 Believe it or not, here is the actual house they used in the film: